apaquino/YelpMapViewer/README.md

 ## Run

-Start the server
+1. Start the server

 ```
 node ./server/app.js
 ```

-Open xCode and hit the run button to build.
+2. Open xCode and hit the run button to build.
+3. In the simulator, go to Debug > Location > Custom Location
+4. Add a Latitude and Longitute value and hit OK
+  - This is to set a current location so when you open the app, it will go there and set the initial Latitute and Longitute state

-This app is currently optimized for iPhone 6
+*This app is currently optimized for iPhone 6*

 ## TODO's